 Not that long ago, people stuck to the natural fibers: wool, cashmere, cotton, silk, linen, and hemp.

 But if you take a look at your clothing labels today, you are likely to find materials like rayon, polyester, acrylic, acetate and nylon.
-And your shirts and slacks may be treated to be wrinkle-free or stain resistant.
+Additionally, your shirts and slacks may be treated to be wrinkle-free or stain resistant on top of that.

 These technological advances in fabrics may make our lives simpler, but at what cost?